 Bass Reeves is a legend of the west, one of the first Black lawmen in the region and one of the first Black heroes of the era.

 Refining his skills as an outdoorsman, Bass became an expert sharpshooter.
-Because he was ambidextrous, he was alleged to have incredible accuracy shoot with either hand.
-In addition to earning a living as a farmer, rancher and a horse breeder, he also served as a guide into the Indian Territory for Deputy U.S. Marshals for the Van Buren federal court searching for outlaws.
+Because he was ambidextrous, he was alleged to have incredible accuracy shooting with either hand.
+In addition to earning a living as a farmer, rancher and a horse breeder, he also served as a guide into the Indian Territory for Deputy U.S. Marshals for the Van Buren Federal court searching for outlaws.

 In 1875, the legendary “Hanging Judge” Isaac C. Parker was appointed a federal judge of the Indian Territory.
 Parker appointed James Fagan as U.S. Marshal and instructed him to hire 200 deputy marshals.
-Knowing of Bass Reeves reputation with a pistol as well as his ability to speak several Indian languages and his ability to interact with them, as well as his knowledge of the territory, Fagan named Reeves a Deputy Marshal, the first Black to hold the title.
-Deputies in the territory were authorized to arrest only Black and white criminals who were not members of a tribe as the Native Americans had their own laws and law enforcement procedures.
+Knowing of Bass Reeves reputation with a pistol, his ability to speak several Indian languages and his ability to interact with them, as well as his knowledge of the territory, Fagan named Reeves a Deputy Marshal, the first Black to hold the title.
+Deputies in the territory were authorized to arrest only Black and white criminals who were not members of a tribe, as the Native Americans had their own laws and law enforcement procedures.

 It is important to understand how dangerous the Indian Territory was.
 It was approximately 74,000 square miles and it’s where outlaws went to hide with little fear that anyone would try to track them down in such a vast wasteland.
 When marshals did pursue criminals there, they often died in the attempt.
 In fact more than 100 marshals were killed in the territory before Oklahoma gained statehood.
 When one considers that in the entire history of the U.S. Marshals service only 200 have been killed in action, the danger that Bass Reeves faced was immense.

-"“If Reeves were fictional, he would be a combination of Sherlock Holmes, Superman, and the Lone Ranger.”"
+“If Reeves were fictional, he would be a combination of Sherlock Holmes, Superman, and the Lone Ranger.” – Historian Art Burton

 Bass Reeves died of Bright’s disease on January 12, 1910.
 For his service he has received several tributes in recent years.
 He was the first African-American inducted into the Great Westerners Hall of the National Cowboy Hall of Fame in Oklahoma City in 1992 and was inducted into the Oklahoma Law Enforcement Hall of Fame on December 5, 2010.
 On November 9, 2011, the U.S. Route 62 bridge crossing the Arkansas River between Muskogee and Fort Gibson, Oklahoma, was named the Bass Reeves Memorial Bridge by the Oklahoma State Legislature.
 On May 26, 2012, a large, bronze statue designed by sculptor Harold Holden which depicted Reeves riding on a horse was dedicated in Fort Smith’s Pendergraft Park.
 The statue cost more than $300,000 and was paid for by donations to the Bass Reeves Legacy Initiative.